apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/02-widgets-singletons-and-areas.md

 # Widgets, Singletons, and Areas

 Central to Apostrophe is the philosophy that editors can edit their content in context.
 In order for you to enable this functionality in your templates, Apostrophe provides `singleton` and `area` helpers that you can use in your templates.

-## Widgets
+Within those singletons and areas, the objects that you add to a page are called `widgets`.

 ## Singletons